Quachday/Paraphrase_Generator-LLMs/README.md

 With one-shot, by giving an example, the results are better (the completion just changed the main verb of the sentences) - still not completely paraphrased but acceptable to keep going.
 - Fine-Tuning:
 We have some choices for this phase: full-training or peft (parameter-efficient fine-tuning - lora) - which consider to update low rank parameters of the original model.
 With the power of free-Colab environment, running 1 epochs gets ~15G gpu, leading to out of resources -> Bad inferences.
+The completions of two models are the same, this is because the trainning stage is not enough to modify any parameters.

 ![image](https://github.com/Quachday/Paraphrase_Generator-LLMs/blob/main/Images/full_train.PNG)

-After that, I tried with PEFT, which requires much, much less compute resourse (~1% compared to the full training) -> The performance improved a lot.
+After that, I tried with PEFT, which requires much, much less compute resourse (~1% compared to the full training) -> The performance improved, but it still struggles with questions as it just can paraphrase statement.

 ![image](https://github.com/Quachday/Paraphrase_Generator-LLMs/blob/main/Images/peft.png)